An Online International Collaborative Learning Program During the COVID-19 Pandemic for Nursing Students: Mixed Methods Study

 Burksaitiene, Nijole

-• [37] Ayurveda students' perception toward online learning during the COVID-19 pandemic
+• [37] Students? satisfaction and intention to continue online learning during the Covid-19 pandemic

 • [38] Satisfaction on Online Learning during Covid-19 Pandemic: Perspective of Malaysian students